 Social mobility advocacy:

-Lucy is an outspoken advocate for social mobility and has been recognised as one of the 100 faces in the Universities UK #100faces campaign as well as shortlisted as a finalist for Diversity, Equity and Inclusion Champion of the year in the Women and Diversity in Law awards 2025.
+Lucy is an outspoken advocate for social mobility and has been recognised as one of the 100 faces in the Universities UK #100faces campaign as well as the being awarded the Diversity, Equity and Inclusion Champion of the Year at the Women and Diversity in Law Awards 2025.
 Lucy has also appeared on BBC4 Women’s Hour and the Times, as well as the Family Law Week podcast and the Commerce Meets Law podcast.

 Lucy has a number of publications including: